 A booster seat is a safe way to secure your older child.
 Boosters are available in a five-point harness option or as a belt-positioning seat.

 A five-point harness is best used for your younger children until they are ready for the positioning seat.
-This may be around five years old until age nine, according to the Centers for Disease Control and Prevention or CDC.
+According to the Centers for Disease Control and Prevention or CDC, this may be around five years old until age nine.

-With a backless booster seat, your child is able to wear a traditional seatbelt.
+With a backless booster seat, your child can wear a traditional seatbelt.
 A child can stay in this seat until they are tall enough to use the seatbelt safely without it.

 Car Seat Safety Tips